 In 2005, Life House implemented the Futures Program to help youth overcome barriers to achieving self-sufficiency by providing on-site programming in education and employment.
 In 2009, the Life House began providing mental health services through the drop-in center.
 In 2013, Life House was selected as one of four agencies statewide, under the Safe Harbor Act, to provide safe housing to sexually exploited and trafficked minors.

-The Life House staff of 18 full-time and 2 part-time employees is comprised of a close-knit team of professionals including a LICSW, LADC, licensed teacher, MSWs, BSWs, as well as staff equally credentialed in the first-hand experience of homelessness.
+The Life House staff of 24 full-time and 4 part-time employees is comprised of a close-knit team of professionals including an LICSW, an LADC, licensed teachers, MSWs, BSWs, as well as staff equally credentialed in the first-hand experience of homelessness.
 Life House strives to recruit a diverse team in terms of race, gender, age, sexual orientation, and cultural background.
 Clients participate in the hiring process to ensure new staff possess the innate ability to relate to street youth.

 Positive Youth Development: Life House utilizes the Positive Youth Development (PYD) theory of change when working with youth.
 At its core, PYD is about people, programs, institutions and systems that provide youth with the support and opportunities they need to empower themselves.
 For more details about Life House’s approach, click here or read Richard M. Lerner’s paper about Positive Youth Development here.